ejwillemse/BAN313/chapter1.md

 1. Manually calculate a 98% confidence interval and assign the lower confidence interval value to `CI_low` and the higher confidence interval value to `CI_high`.
-2. Use the confidence interval to make a recommendation on which company to choose by setting `chooseCompanyA` and `chooseCompanyA` to either `TRUE` or `FALSE`, depending on the company to choose.
+2. Use the confidence interval to make a recommendation on which company to choose by setting `chooseCompanyA` AND `chooseCompanyB` to either `TRUE` or `FALSE`, depending on the company to choose.
 If the sample indicates that there is not a significant difference between the two, set both variables equal to `TRUE`, since we can choose either one.
 3. Conduct a hypothesis test by using the `t.test` function and compare the results to our calculated confidence interval.
 Remember to set an appropriate confidence interval level.
 *** =hint